 In spite of all that's been written and discussed regarding the IoT, many manufacturers are still figure out how to best integrate it into their operations.

 Bugra Derre, technical consultant for mobile applications and the IoT at abas ERP, noted that despite the promise of the IoT, the technology really is still in its infancy.
 "Even though we've seen some of what the Internet of Things can do for businesses, it's still a young concept,” he said.
-“There could be many benefits and creative uses that arise in the future that haven’t even been thought of yet."

 The developers at abas ERP have taken a forward-looking approach to the IoT by adding a layer of flexible middleware that can provide an interface for Internet-connected devices, equipment and products to interact directly with the company's ERP systems.
 This flexibility means that regardless of the innovative new uses that businesses come up with for the IoT. abas will be ready to support them.